Check it or chuck it: What can you take in a carry-on bag on domestic flights in Australia?

 Yes, metal water bottles are allowed in both your carry-on and checked luggage.
 If the bottle contains liquid, ensure the lid is securely sealed.
 While there are no restrictions specific to metal water bottles, your bottle will need to go through X-ray screening at the security checkpoint.

-How to travel with drugs on domestic flights Australia?
+Travelling with prescription drugs on domestic flights Australia

 Carrying medicines on domestic flights is straightforward as long as you follow these guidelines: